pingcap/talent-plan/courses/tp101-intro-to-oss.md

 ***Important note:*** ***Introduction to Open Source Software is in an alpha state.*** Its scope is limited.
 If you are taking it now you are brave, but you are also an early tester and your feedback is greatly appreciated.
-You are encouraged to reporting bugs, suggest changes, update the contents, etc. **See [Contributing Guide](../CONTRIBUTING.md) for more details.**
+You are encouraged to reporting bugs, suggest changes, update the contents, etc. **See [Contributing Guide](../CONTRIBUTING.md)for more details.**

 ## Who this is for